rainsworth/github-demo/README.md

 I am part of the current cohort of [Mozilla Open Leaders](https://mozilla.github.io/leadership-training/) where I receive mentorship and training through the Mozilla Network on a project to advance open research: [Resources for Open Science in Astronomy (ROSA)](https://github.com/rainsworth/ROSA).
 My project ROSA aims to collaboratively compile and tailor open science best practices from around the web into a kit for astronomers to work openly from proposal to publication.
 ROSA will be written for use by all research levels but its mission is to supply a single resource to early career scientists to empower them with the tools to practice open access/data/source/science!
 The project will also result in a general open science resource toolkit to encourage adaptation and reuse for any field of research, which can benefit all departments of the University of Manchester.

-## A Friendly intro to open and collaborative research using GitHub
+## A Friendly intro to open and collaborative research using GitHub :octocat:

 A tutorial inspired by the [Mozilla Science Lab Friendly Intro to GitHub](https://github.com/mozillascience/friendly-github).